MicrosoftDocs/learn/learn-pr/azure/manage-data-assets-in-microsoft-purview-data-catalog/includes/2-browse-search-exercise.md

     :::image type="content" source="../media/browse-and-search-exercise/browse-from-homepage-inline.png" alt-text="Screenshot of the data catalog page with the Browse Assets button highlighted in the middle of the page.
 The browse folder is highlighted in the left menu." lightbox="../media/browse-and-search-exercise/browse-from-homepage.png":::

-1. You can return to the data catalog from anywhere in the Microsoft Purview governance portal, by selecting the Data Catalog icon at the top of the left side menu.
+1. You can select the Data Catalog icon at the top of the left side menu, to return to the data catalog from anywhere in the Microsoft Purview governance portal.

     :::image type="content" source="../media/browse-and-search-exercise/data-catalog-menu.png" alt-text="Screenshot of the Microsoft Purview Left hand menu, with the top icon, the data catalog icon, highlighted.":::